iridiumops/overview/parts/readme.md

 All NPC ships and other NPC entities including turrets.

 ### ❖ Ships: Friendly
-Ships of players with positive standing, including corporation and alliance members.
+Ships of players with positive standing, including a corporation and alliance members.

 ### ❖ Ships: Fleet
 Player ships that are part of your fleet regardless of standings.
 Useful mainly for logistics pilots who prefer it to watchlist or NPSI fleets as well.